berkeley-ospo/safe-ose-2025/description.md

 The complexity and breadth of some core libraries, and how they are used in combination, makes it challenging for any single individual to have a comprehensive understanding of risks, potentially allowing subtle malicious changes to go unnoticed.
 These risks have been starkly highlighted by recent high-profile attacks, such as the XZ incident \citep{kaspersky2024xz, newman2024mystery}, a multi-year effort likely originating from a nation-state actor.

-## Broader Impacts of Mitigation {-}
+\vspace{0.5em}
+\noindent\emph{Broader Impacts}

-By addressing the above classes of vulnerabilities, we will not only secure the $\spose$, but will also set new standards for open-source security in scientific computing.
+\noindent By addressing the above classes of vulnerabilities, we will not only secure the $\spose$, but will also set new standards for open-source security in scientific computing.
 The broader impact of this work therefore extends beyond the immediate ecosystem, establishing best practices in open-source development, enhancing the reliability of scientific software worldwide, and ultimately contributing to more secure and trustworthy scientific advancements across all disciplines.

 # Development Plan